SeldonIO/seldon-deploy-sdk/python/docs/ModelMetadataServiceApi.md

 page_token = 'page_token_example' # str | Optional.
 A pagination token returned from a previous call to `List` that indicates where this listing should continue from. (optional) list_mask = 'list_mask_example' # str | Optional.
 Can be used to specify which fields of Model you wish to return in the response.
-If left empty all fields will be returned. (optional) project = 'project_example' # str |  (optional) order_by = 'order_by_example' # str | The order in which to return the model metadata.
+If left empty all fields will be returned. (optional) project = 'project_example' # str |  (optional) order_by = 'order_by_example' # str | Based on https://cloud.google.com/apis/design/design_patterns#sorting_order  The order in which to return the model metadata.
 The string value should follow SQL syntax: comma separated list of fields.
 The default sorting order is ascending.
 To specify descending order for a field, a suffix \" desc\" should be appended to the field name.
 Valid field names include: uri, name, version, project, artifact_type, task_type. (optional) default_protocol = 'PROTOCOL_UNKNOWN' # str |  (optional) (default to PROTOCOL_UNKNOWN)

 try: